cakePhone/omarchy_calculator/README.md

 # Omarchy Calculator

-A minimal, Typora-inspired calculator app built with Flutter and the Omarchy theme.
+A minimal opinionated calculator app for Omarchy.

 ## Features